jung-kurt/caddy-cgi/README.md

 ## Advanced Syntax

-In order to specify custom environment variables or pass along the environment variables known to Caddy, you will need to use the advanced directive syntax.
+In order to specify custom environment variables, pass along one or more environment variables known to Caddy, or specify more than one match pattern for a given rule, you will need to use the advanced directive syntax.
 That looks like this:

 	cgi {
-	  app match script [args...]
-	  env key1=val1 [key2=val2...]
-	  pass_env key1 [key2...]
-	}

-Each of the keywords app, env, and pass_env may be repeated.
-The env and pass_env lines are optional.
-If you wish to control environment variables at the application level, the following syntax can be used:

-	cgi {
-	  app {
-	    match pattern [pattern2...]
+	  match match [match2...]
 	  exec script [args...]
 	  env key1=val1 [key2=val2...]
 	  pass_env key1 [key2...]
 	}

-	  env key1=val1 [key2=val2...]
-	  pass_env key1 [key2...]
-	}
+With the advanced syntax, the `exec` subdirective must appear exactly once.
+The `match` subdirective must appear at least once.
+The `env` and `pass_env` subdirectives can appear any reasonable number of times.

 The values associated with environment variable keys are all subject to placeholder substitution, just as with the script name and arguments.